DIRECTIONAL RELAY 67

 Directional Relay Connections

-There are two methods of connection, one of them is known as the 30° connection and the other the 90° connection.
+There are two modes of connection practiced in the industry, one of them is the 30° connection, and the other is the 90° connection.

 30° connection

-In the 30° connection, the current coil of the relay of phase A draws phase current IA and line voltage VA-C. Similarly, the relay in phase B is energized by IB and VB-A, and the relay in phase C with IC and VC-B. The relay generates the maximum torque when the current and voltage are in phase.
+In the 30° connection, the phase A current coil draws phase current IA and line voltage VA-C. Similarly, the phase B coil is energized by IB and VB-A, and the same with phase C which is IC and VC-B. The maximum torque is produced when the current and voltage are in phase.
 This condition with the present connection is satisfied when the system power factor is 0.866 lagging.

 90° connection

 The 90° connection gives better performance under most circumstances.
-In this connection, the relay in phase A is energized by IA and VB-C, the B phase relay by IB and VC-A, and the C phase relay by IC and VA-B. The relays are designed to develop maximum torque when the relay current leads voltage by 45° and has internal compensation.
-For all types of faults, L-L, L-G, 2L-G, and 3-Φ, the phase angle seen by the relay is well below 90°.
-This connection also ensures adequate voltage polarization, except for a three-phase close-up fault when the voltages on all phases become very small.
+In this connection, the phase A coil of the relay is energized by IA and VB-C, the phase B coil by IB and VC-A, and the phase C coil by IC and VA-B. This connection develops maximum torque when the relay current leads voltage by 45° and has internal compensation.
+The phase angle sensed by the relay is always below 90° for all types of faults.
+This connection also provides excellent voltage polarization, but in the case of a three-phase close-up fault, the voltages on all phases become very small.

-The 90° connection is better than the 30° connection for symmetrical three-phase faults.
+The 90° connection provides better performance than the 30° connection for symmetrical three-phase faults.

 APPLICATIONS OF DIRECTIONAL RELAY

 Directional relays are used in the protection of parallel feeders.
 Figure shows a directional overcurrent protection scheme.
-Here A and B are the sending end breakers using a nondirectional relay, and C&D are using a directional relay.
+Here A and B are the sending end breakers using a nondirectional relay, and C&D are receiving end breakers using a directional relay.
 For a fault at F, B will trip because it’s a nondirectional relay, and D will also trip because the direction of current at the relay element is reversed.
-However, breaker at C does not trip because the current is flowing in the normal direction in the relay.
-Thereby isolating the faulty section.
+However, the breaker at C will not trip because the current is flowing in the normal direction in the relay.
+Thereby isolating the faulty section while the healthy section remains alive.

 Similarly, directional relays can be used for protection in the ring main and radial feeders.